-In the previous versions, there were line-based lyrics, which could be entered for each line on the Notation window.
+Note: In the old versions, there were line-based lyrics, which could be entered for each line on the Notation window.
 You can longer enter this type of lyrics, but if your existing song has line-based lyrics, Band-in-a-Box can convert them to bar-based lyrics.
-In the Global Song Override dialog, there is an option which allows you to choose how the conversion should occur when the song with line-based lyrics opens.
+In the Global Song Override dialog (Options | Preferences | Overrides), there is an option which allows you to choose how the conversion should occur when the song with line-based lyrics opens.